Wartislaw II of Gdańsk

-History
+Biography

 Wartislaw II was born around 1237.
-He came from the Samboride dynasty, being the son of Swietopelk II, duke of the Duchy of Gdańsk.
-He was the younger brother of Mestwin II, duke of the Duchy of Świecie.
+He came from the Samboride dynasty, being the son of Swiantopolk II, duke of the Duchy of Gdańsk.
+He was a younger brother of Mestwin II, duke of the Duchy of Świecie.

 His father died on 10 January 1266.
-Following his death, the Duchy of Gdańsk had been participated between his sons, Wartislaw II, and Mestwin II.
-The exact boundaries of the partition remain unknown, due to the lack of necessary historical records.
+Following his death, the Duchy of Gdańsk was participated between his sons, Wartislaw II, and Mestwin II.
+The exact boundaries of the partition remain unknown, due to the lack of precise historical records.
 It is known that Wartislaw was given the city of Gdańsk, with the surrounding area.
 In such partition he might have also become the ruler of the land of Białogarda, however it remains unknown who was the ruler of the area at the time.
 Until 1262, the area belonged to the Duchy of Białogarda, under the rule of Ratibor of Białogarda.
-1268 marks the first year in which, Wartislaw II, is named the ruler of Białogarda, in any existing documentation.
+1268 marks the first year in which, Wartislaw II is named the ruler of Białogarda, in any existing documentation.
 It remains unknown which of the brothers received the Słupsk and Sławno Land in the partition.

-Later, the Słupsk and Sławno Land had been attacked, either in 1266 by Barnim I, duke of the Duchy of Pomerania, or in 1269, by Barnim I and Vitslav II, prince of the Principality of Rügen, which resulted, with Sławno being conquered.
+Later, the Słupsk and Sławno Land were attacked, either in 1266 by Barnim I, duke of the Duchy of Pomerania, or in 1269, by Barnim I and Vitslav II, prince of the Principality of Rügen, which resulted, with Sławno being conquered.

 Mestwin II wasn't satisfied with the partition, being in the belief that, as the oldest heir, he hold the right to Gdańsk, the most prestigious city in Pomerelia, and the capital of his father's state.
 As such, he started planning on gaining control over that area.
-On 1 April 1269, he met in Choszczno, with John II, Otto IV, and Conrad, the margraves of Brandenburg, from the House of Ascania, from Stendal.
+On 1 April 1269, he met in Choszczno with John II, Otto IV, and Conrad, the margraves of Brandenburg, from the House of Ascania.
 During the meeting, he paid homage to them, giving them his lands, which then, were given back to him, making him, their vassal.
 The exception was the area of Białogarda, which was then incorporated into the Margraviate of Brandenburg.
-Additionally, somewhen, between 1269 and 1271, Mestwin, promised to give Gdańsk to the margraves.
+Additionally, sometime between 1269 and 1271, Mestwin, promised to give Gdańsk to the margraves.